AbbaMuxidiin/Excel_Project/Screenshot/README.md

 30

-Waxaa jira #VALUE! oo ka muuqda date grouping-ka, taasoo tilmaamaysa in qaar ka mid ah Enrollment Date values aysan ahayn dates sax ah ama ay leeyihiin data-type problem.
+However, #VALUE! appears in the Pivot Table/chart.

+Enrollment Date Issue

+The #VALUE! indicates that some Enrollment Date values may not be stored as valid Excel dates.

 Recommended Fix

-Enrollment Date waa in:
+Check all Enrollment Date values.

-La hubiyaa in dhammaan values-ku yihiin Excel Date.

-#VALUE! iyo invalid dates la saxo.

-Column-ka loo format-gareeyo Date.

-Kadib Pivot Table-ka lagu sameeyo Group by Months/Years.
+Identify invalid or text-based dates.

+Convert valid values to Excel Date format.

+Correct or remove invalid dates.

+Refresh the Pivot Table.

+Group the dates by Month and/or Year.

 3. Study Mode

-Pivot Table-ka Study Mode:
+The Study Mode Pivot Table contains:

-Study Mode         Students
+Study Mode

+Students

+Full-Time

-Full-Time               162
+162

+Part-Time

-Part-Time                59
+59

+Online

-Online                   60
+60

+non_stady_mode

-non_stady_mode           19
+19

+Total

-Total           300
+300

-Pie Chart-ka wuxuu muujinayaa distribution-ka Study Mode.

-Insight: Full-Time ayaa leh tirada ugu badan ee ardayda, halka non_stady_mode uu yahay category u baahan cleaning.
+A Pie Chart was created to visualize the Study Mode distribution.

+Key Insight

+Full-Time is the most common study mode, followed by Online and Part-Time.

+The non_stady_mode category should be reviewed during data cleaning.

 4. Tuition by Program

-Tuition-ka waxaa lagu falanqeeyay Program kasta:
+Tuition was analyzed by academic program.

+Program

-Program                              Tuition
+Tuition

-Business Administration          $36,617.50
+Business Administration

+$36,617.50

-Computer Science                 $68,526.92
+Computer Science

+$68,526.92

-Data Science                     $65,662.73
+Data Science

+$65,662.73

+Economics

-Economics                        $19,402.25
+$19,402.25

+Engineering

-Engineering                      $42,936.93
+$42,936.93

+non_program

-non_program                      $17,318.41
+$17,318.41

-Public Health                    $30,457.95
+Public Health

+$30,457.95

+Total

-Total                   $280,922.69
+$280,922.69

-Key Insight
+Key Insights

-Computer Science ayaa leh tuition-ka ugu sarreeya, waxaana ku xiga Data Science.
+Computer Science has the highest total tuition at $68,526.92.

+Data Science has the second-highest total tuition at $65,662.73.

+Economics has the lowest tuition among the named standard programs.

+The total tuition shown in the Pivot Table is $280,922.69.

 📈 Dashboard

-Dashboard-ka wuxuu isku daraa KPIs, charts iyo slicers si user-ku si interactive ah ugu falanqeeyo xogta.
+The final dashboard combines KPIs, charts, and interactive slicers.

 Main KPIs

-Dashboard-ka waxaa loogu talagalay inuu muujiyo:
+The dashboard includes the following key metrics:

+KPI

-KPI                           Value
+Value

-Total Students                  300
+Total Students

+300

-Active Students                 175
+Active Students

+175

-Graduated Students               64
+Graduated Students

+64

-Total Tuition          $280,922.69
+Total Tuition

+$280,922.69

-Average Tuition            $996.18
+Average Tuition

+$996.18

 ⚠️ KPI Correction

-Sawirka dashboard-ka waxaa ka muuqda Total Tuition oo lagu qoray
-$996.18.
-Taasi waxay u muuqataa in formula-ga KPI-ga Total Tuition uu si khaldan u isticmaalayo Average.
+The dashboard screenshot shows $996.18 under both Total Tuition and Average Tuition.

+This is incorrect.

+The correct values are:

-Qiimaha saxda ah ee Total Tuition waa:
+Total Tuition

 $280,922.69

-Average Tuition-na waa:
+Average Tuition

 $996.18

-Average-kan wuxuu ku salaysan yahay 282 records oo leh Tuition_Fee:
+The Average Tuition is approximately:

-$280,922.69 ÷ 282 ≈ $996.18
+$280,922.69 ÷ 282 = $996.18

-Sidaas darteed labada KPI waa in loo kala saaraa:
+Therefore, the dashboard should display:

+KPI

+Correct Value

-Total Tuition → $280,922.69
+Total Tuition

+$280,922.69

-Average Tuition → $996.18
+Average Tuition

+$996.18

 📊 Dashboard Charts

-Dashboard-ka waxaa ku jira charts muhiim ah:
+The dashboard contains several important charts.

 1. Total Gender

-Waxa uu muujinayaa tirada ardayda Male iyo Female, iyadoo sidoo kale data quality-ga lagu arkayo blank/non-value records.
+A column chart showing the number of students by gender.

+It includes:

+Female

+Male

+non_gender

+The chart helps compare the gender distribution.

 2. Tuition by Program

-Horizontal Bar Chart ayaa lagu muujiyay tuition-ka program kasta.
+A horizontal bar chart showing total tuition for each academic program.

+The chart makes it easy to identify programs generating the highest tuition.

+Computer Science and Data Science have the highest tuition totals.

 3. Total Enrollment Status

-Waxa uu muujinayaa:
+A horizontal bar chart showing student counts by enrollment status:

 Active